-Individuals may apply for non-degree seeking status if desiring to transfer earned graduate hours to another institution or to pursue a certificate program offered by Lubbock Christian University.
-Those wishing to transfer graduate hours to another institution must provide documentation of enrollment in a university graduate program and the approval of that university to enroll.
-Students admitted with non-degree seeking status are prohibited from earning more than 15 semester hours at that status, are not eligible for financial assistance, and must reapply for admission each enrollment period.
+Individuals may apply for non-degree seeking status if desiring to transfer earned graduate hours to another institution.
+Students wishing to transfer graduate hours to another institution must provide documentation of enrollment in a university graduate program and the approval of that university to enroll.
+Non-degree students must meet the same admission requirements as degree seeking students.
+Students admitted with non-degree seeking status are prohibited from earning more than 12 semester hours at that status and no more than 12 hours earned in that status can apply towards a degree, if part of the degree plan.
+Students admitted as non-degree seeking, are not eligible for financial assistance and must reapply for admission each enrollment period.